Allclassespatna1/Classto00/README.md

 # txt uploader

-# Made By A Tomor
+# Made By All classespatna ❤️

 ## DEPLOY TO HEROKU